-There will be more communication channels available for contacting active members and Scheme opt-outs still working for NHS employers, compared to deferred members who have left the NHS.
-Extra effort must be made to make contact with these deferred members who have left the NHS.
+There will be more communication channels available for contacting active members and scheme optouts still working for HSC employers, compared to deferred members who have left HSC employment.
+Extra effort must be made to make contact with these deferred members who have left the health service.

-Additionally, where a designated person is making a decision on behalf of a deceased or incapable member, they may have little-to-no knowledge of the Scheme and the McCloud remedy and may need additional guidance (conducted sensitively) to help them make an informed decision.
-Perhaps there could be a dedicated team within NHS BSA to ensure such additional support is provided.
+Additionally, where a designated person is making a decision on behalf of a deceased or incapable member, they may have little-to-no knowledge of the scheme and the McCloud remedy, and may need additional guidance (provided sensitively) to help them make informed decisions.
+We would welcome dedicated resource ensure such additional support is provided.